 Retail Class (%)

 Advice fee | Any advice fee is negotiable between the client and their financial advisor.
 An annual

 and using our Effective Annual Cost (EAC) calculator.
 Alternatively, contact us at 0860 100 266.

 Sanlam Reality members may qualify for a discount on the Manager annual fee.

+Total Expense Ratio (TER) | PERIOD: 1 July 2014 to 30 June 2017 Total Expense Ratio (TER) | 1.56% of the value of the Financial Product was incurred as expenses relating to the administration of the Financial Product.
+A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
+The current TER may not necessarily be an accurate indication of future TER’s.
+Inclusive of the TER of 1.56%, a performance fee of 0.28% of the net asset value of the class of participatory interest of the portfolio was recovered.
 Transaction Cost (TC) | 0.27% of the value of the Financial Product was incurred as costs relating to the buying and selling of the assets underlying the Financial Product.
 Transaction Costs are a necessary cost in administering the Financial Product and impacts Financial Product returns.
 It should not be considered in isolation as returns may be impacted by many other factors over time including market returns, the type of Financial Product, the investment decisions of the investment manager and the TER.

-Total Investment Charges (TER + TC) | 1.97% of the value of the Financial Product was incurred as costs relating to the investment of the Financial Product.
+Total Investment Charges (TER + TC) | 1.83% of the value of the Financial Product was incurred as costs relating to the investment of the Financial Product.

 YOUR INVESTMENT WILL NOT CHARGE THE FOLLOWING FEES